 Most retail and grocery stores, restaurants are open

-Many stores and retailers are offering big savings for Presidents Day as they clear their shelves of winter products for spring.
-This means most malls and retail stores are open.
-Also open are most restaurants and grocery stores.
+Most retail stores are open, as are most restaurants and grocery stores.
 But check with your local stores, as hours may differ by location.

 Schools are closed